Identity, Roles & IT Security

 Admin (or administrator) users are IT or domain specialists who create roles and accounts, and assign requisite permissions to such accounts in those roles.

-Within all contexts and work space environments, IT security involves the same basic themes of authentication, authorization, identity, trust, confidentiality, integrity and policy management.
-For systems, programs, applications, apps as conceived and used today, it all (Information and IT security...) begins with stakeholder requirements in multiple phases of technical work - from understanding of concepts, through design and architecture to development and retirement.
-Link to requirements trawling.
+Within all contexts and work space environments, IT security involves the same basic functions of authentication, authorization, identity, trust, confidentiality, integrity and policy management.
+For systems, programs, applications, apps as conceived and used today, it all (Information and IT security...) begins with stakeholder requirements in multiple phases of technical work - from understanding of concepts, through design and architecture to development and retirement of applications.